Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 (Image Credit - PhoneArena) iPhone 14 Pro Max

-Lacking a SIM card tray in the US, the iPhone 14 Pro Max require you to use an eSIM if you want to, well, use it as a phone.
+Lacking a SIM card tray in the US, the iPhone 14 Pro Max requires you to use an eSIM if you want to, well, use it as a phone.
 This change is only taking place in the US for now, but we can potentially see the eSIM dominance creep into other regions with future iPhones.

 A rather intriguing new feature of the iPhone 14 Pro Max is the Emergency SOS via satellite, which lets you send rudimentary text messages to emergency services or send your location via Find My by utilizing satellite connectivity when there's no cell coverage.
 This feature is kicking off in the US and Canada and will be free for iPhone 14 Pro Max adopters for two years.
 As mentioned, don't expect full-blown texting or media sharing, just rudimentary texts that you'd send to emergency services, possibly including your approximate whereabouts and current condition.

 And as far as hardware connectivity goes, the iPhone 14 Pro Max still comes with a Lighting port at the bottom.
-Wait till next year, when the iPhone 15 will most certainly switch to USB Type-C so as to conform to strict legislation in some key markets, like the EU zone.
+Wait till next year, when the iPhone 15 will most certainly switch to USB Type-C to conform to strict legislation in some key markets, like the EU zone.

-iPhone 14 Pro Max iOS version
+iPhone 14 Pro Max software

 iOS 16 also brings the following features: